flaneurette/Health-Library/Documents/Desinfection/UV-Light/EXAMPLE.md

 Required UV dose: 5,000 µJ/cm² for proper desinfection.

+As you can see in the table below, the **inverse square law** says that intensity drops dramatically as the distance increases.
+Hence the requirement of high wattage to cover adequate space.

 ---

 ### UVC Surface Disinfection - 36 W Lamp (12.2 W UVC Output)